google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/TransformingClientData.md

 Expands client data by performing transformations.

-Each client of the raw_client_data is "expanded" into some number of new pseudo-clients.
+Each client of the raw_client_data is "expanded" into some number of pseudo-clients.
 Each client ID is a tuple containing the original client ID plus an integer index.
 A function f(x, i) maps datapoints x with index i to new datapoint.
 For example if x is an image, and i has values 0 or 1, f(x, 0) might